Stacky fans and tropical moduli in polymake: Moduli of tropical curves

 \subsection{Honeycombs and $K_4$-curves}

-Fix an algebraically closed field $K$, complete with respect to a nontrivial nonarchimedean valuation.
-A $K_4$-curve is a smooth algebraic curve over $K$ whose Berkovich skeleton is a metric complete graph on 4 vertices; this is the type {\rm (000)} in Figure~\ref{fig:g3} and Theorem~\ref{theorem:M3}. $K_4$-curves, their tropicalisations and theta characteristics were the subject of a detailed study \cite{ChanPakawut:2017}.
-Such a curve $\fX$ admits an embedding $\fX \subset \PP^2_K$ as a smooth quartic whose special fibre at $t=0$ is the union of four lines intersecting generically.
-The locus in the moduli stacky fan occupies a maximal dimensional cell $\MM_{K_4} \subset \MM_3$.
+A $K_4$-curve is an algebraic curve whose tropicalisation has as a skeleton the complete graph on four vertices, which is labeled (000) in Figure~\ref{fig:g3}; see \cite{ChanPakawut:2017} for a detailed study of $K_4$-curves and their tropicalisations.
+The locus of the tropicalisations of $K_4$-curves in $\MM_3$ occupies the maximal dimensional cell $\MM_{000}$, which we shall denote by $\MM_{K_4}$.
 Let us describe $\MM_{K_4}$ explicitly.

 Let $X_1 = \RR_{\geq 0}^6$ and label the coordinates $x,y,z,u,v,w$.
 The group

 is isomorphic to $\Sym(4)$; yet, as the three generators are double transpositions, $G$ is contained in the alternating group of degree six.
 Then we have